Interview: ORIGINALS… Justin Robertson

 These days, you are as likely to find him behind an easel as you are spinning the ones and twos, with the Surrey native fast becoming an established name in the art world.

-As part of our Origins series, 909originals chats to him about the people, places and more importantly, the tunes that defined his early career.
-Part two can be found here.
+As part of our ORIGINALS series, 909originals chats to Robertson about the people, places and more importantly, the tunes that defined his early career.

 Q. Justin, thanks for talking to us.
 Growing up, how did you first get into music?